tnblueswirl/dotfiles/README.md

 $ brew install --HEAD universal-ctags
 ```

+* An important tip for making both Vim and tmux possible to use easily: remap your caps lock key to control.

 ## Resources for tmux

  * For tmux to work as configured in these dotfiles, you will need to install `tmux` and, if you are on OS&nbsp;X / macOS, also `reattach-to-user-namespace` (only use `--with-wrap-pbcopy-and-pbpaste` flag for macOS).